Woody Abernathy (pitcher)

-Virgil Woodrow "Woody" Abernathy (February 1, 1915 – December 5, 1994) was a professional baseball player whose career spanned six seasons, including parts of two in Major League Baseball with the New York Giants (1946–1947).
+Virgil Woodrow Abernathy (February 1, 1915 – December 5, 1994) was an American professional baseball player whose career spanned six seasons, including parts of two in Major League Baseball with the New York Giants (1946–1947).
 Abernathy batted and threw left-handed.
 Abernathy also played in the minor leagues.
 Over his career in the minors, Abernathy played for the Class-D Salisbury Bees (1938), the Class-C Fort Smith Giants (1942), the Double-A Jersey City Giants (1945), and the Double-A (later Triple-A) Minneapolis Millers (1945–1948).
 In the majors, Abernathy went 1–1 with a 3.64 earned run average (ERA), one save and six strikeouts in 16 games, one start.
 In the minors, he went 43–68 in 133 games.
 After his playing career, Abernathy was a repairman in Chesnee, South Carolina for 30 years.

 Professional career

 Early career

 In 1939, Abernathy began his professional career with the Class-D Salisbury Bees of the North Carolina State League.
 The Salisbury team, representing Salisbury, North Carolina, were affiliated with the Boston Bees Major League Baseball franchise.
 Abernathy took an absence from the professional circuit after the 1939 season.
 In 1942, Abernathy joined a semi-professional team representing Woodruff, South Carolina.
 Later that season he joined the Class-C Fort Smith Giants of the Western Association.
 With Fort Smith, Abernathy went 16–6 in 29 games.
 After the season, he was tied for third in wins amongst league pitchers.
 Abernathy was runner-up for the league's best pitcher award that season.
 During the Western Association playoffs in 1942, Abernathy won two games for the Giants who went on to win the league pennant.
 Abernathy again left the professional circuit, this time for two seasons.
 In 1945, Abernathy joined the Double-A Jersey City Giants of the International League, but only pitched one game before he joined the Double-A Minneapolis Millers of the American Association.
 With the Millers that season, Abernathy went 9–13 with a 4.59 earned run average (ERA) and 80 strikeouts in 32 games, 25 starts.
 Before the 1946 season, Abernathy tried out for the Class-B Spartanburg Peaches.
 That season, Abernathy did not play for the Peaches, instead re-joining the Millers of Minneapolis.
 With the Millers in 1946, Abernathy went 9–9 with a 3.44 ERA in 22 games, 19 starts.